Jean Harlow: 1932–1937: Successful actress at MGM

 By 1933, MGM realized the value of the Harlow-Gable team with Red Dust and paired them again in Hold Your Man (1933), which was also a box-office success.
 In the same year, she played the adulterous wife of Wallace Beery in the all-star comedy-drama Dinner at Eight, and played a pressured Hollywood film star in the screwball comedy Bombshell with Lee Tracy and Franchot Tone.
 The film has been said to be based on Harlow's own life or that of 1920s "It girl" Clara Bow.

 The following year, she was teamed with Lionel Barrymore and Tone in The Girl from Missouri (1934).
-The film was the studio's attempt to soften Harlow's image, but suffered from censorship problems, so much so that its original title, Born to Be Kissed, had to be changed.
+The film was the studio's attempt to soften Harlow's image, but it faced censorship restrictions, so much so that its original title, Born to Be Kissed, had to be changed.

 After the hit Hold Your Man, MGM cast the Harlow-Gable team in two more successful films: China Seas (1935), with Wallace Beery and Rosalind Russell; and Wife vs. Secretary (1936), with Myrna Loy and James Stewart.
 Stewart later spoke of a scene in a car with Harlow in Wife vs. Secretary, saying, "Clarence Brown, the director, wasn't too pleased by the way I did the smooching.
 He made us repeat the scene about half a dozen times ...
 I botched it up on purpose.
 That Jean Harlow sure was a good kisser.
-I realized that until then, I had never been really kissed."
+I realized that, until then, I had never been really kissed."